ahsumon85/spring-boot-rest-jpa-mysql/README.md

 * `Mysql`: MySQL is a database management system.
 * `Hibernate-Validator`:  it used to runtime exception handling

+`Follow the link to see Oauth2 in web service` [secure-spring-boot-web-service](https://github.com/habibsumoncse/spring-boot-secure-rest-jpa-mysql)

 ### Tools you will need

 * Maven 3.0+ is your build tool
 * Your favorite IDE but we will recommend `STS-4-4.4.1 version`.
 We use STS.
 * MySQL Server